 A lawsuit, filed June 19 in the Kings County Supreme Court, maintains that Jerry Greenberg, the owner of the art framing store Frame it in Brooklyn Inc., withdrew an offer of employment to Seth Bogdanove because he was too overweight.

 Bogdanove worked at Frame it in Brooklyn from 1994 to 2008, according to court documents.
 He told ABC News that he did not want to discuss why he left the store, but emphasized that his decision had nothing to do with medical issues.
-After he left, he took adult education classes at the School of Visual Arts and opened a digital archiving and restoration service in 2009, Bogdanove said.

 In December 2012, Greenberg e-mailed Bogdanove and asked him to return, Bogdanove said.
 He added that he agreed and was set to start in January 2013.

 But when he arrived at Frame it in Brooklyn, he said, Greenberg told him he was no longer welcome.

 According to the court documents, Greenberg allegedly told Bogdanove, "Oh, my god, what happened to you, you got so fat!"

 Bogdanove repeated that same allegation in an interview with ABC News.
 He said Greenberg handed him $5 to reimburse him for transportation costs and has not spoken to him since.

 "I decided to sue him because he told me I was too fat to work for him and it hurt my feelings and made me feel like less of a person," said Bogdanove.